Taylor Anderson-Heide: Mixed doubles

 Anderson-Heide made her debut in mixed doubles during the 2014–15 curling season, curling with Scott Dunnam, where they lost in the semifinals of the 2015 United States Mixed Doubles Curling Championship.
 Anderson-Heide would then join forces with Ben Richardson during the 2022–23 season where they would continue to have strong showings at the 2023 and 2024 national championships, losing in the semifinals in both events.
 Anderson-Heide and Richardson would also finish 4th at the 2024 United States Mixed Doubles Olympic Pre-Trials, qualifying them for the 2025 United States Mixed Doubles Curling Olympic Trials, where they went 5–4 in the round robin, and finished 4th after losing in the 3v4 game to Madison Bear and Aidan Oldenburg 10–9 in an extra end.

 Personal life

 Anderson-Heide attended the University of Minnesota.
-She currently lives in Minneapolis.
-She works as a "Lululemon educator".
+She is employed as a marketing assistant and as an assistant ice technician.
+Her parents are Canadian.
+In 2024, she married Ryan Heide in Hilton Head Island, South Carolina.